socketio/socket.io-website/docs/categories/06-Advanced/admin-ui.md

 });
 ```

-WARNING!
+:::caution

 Please note that the `bcrypt` package does not currently support hashes starting with the `$2y$` prefix, which is used by some BCrypt implementations (for example https://bcrypt-generator.com/ or https://www.bcrypt.fr/).
 You can check the validity of the hash with:

 ```
 $ node